so-long

 lines are less likely to trigger BPA-related performance problems:

-(add-hook 'nxml-mode-hook 'my-nxml-mode-hook)
+(add-hook 'nxml-mode-hook #'my-nxml-mode-hook)

 (defun my-nxml-mode-hook ()

-"Custom `nxml-mode' behaviours."
+"Custom `nxml-mode' behaviors."

 (require 'so-long)